ekomsSavior/OpenSesame_4flipper/README.md

  •	On Windows, use Notepad or Notepad++

-2. Copy the following files from this repository and paste into each file:
+2. Copy the following files from this repository

- opensesame_315.sub

- opensesame_390.sub

- opensesame_433.sub

 3. Save each file: